death-beach/sas-loyalty-starter/README.md

   - Vite + React + TS
   - Two pages with left side-drawer:
     - **Payments + Issuance** (new/returning + redemption)
+      - New / Returning customer buttons
+      - Pay & Distribute button
+      - Redemption code input + Redeem button (applies discount up to order total, no negative totals)
+      - **Helper panel** on the right with a one-sentence explanation for each button
+      - Example branded points name in SMS confirmations (from **Setup Attestations** page)
     - **Setup Attestations** (Punchcard configurable; Tier lines visible/demo-only)
+    - **Redemption Flow**: Handles discount application and ensures no negative totals.
+      - Configure points name, punchcard, and tier lines (read-only demo in starter)
 - **Env**
   - `.env.example` provided; never commit secrets.
+  - `USE_MOCK_SAS=true|false` to toggle between mock mode and real SAS on Devnet

 > This is a **starter**: the SAS client uses a mock in-memory implementation.
 Flip to real SDK once ready.